ScoopInstaller/Main/README.md

 How do I contribute new manifests?
 ----------------------------------

-To make a new manifest conribution, please read the [Contributing Guide](https://github.com/ScoopInstaller/.github/blob/main/.github/CONTRIBUTING.md).
+To make a new manifest contribution, please read the [Contributing Guide](https://github.com/ScoopInstaller/.github/blob/main/.github/CONTRIBUTING.md).